microsoft/fluentui/packages/react-components/react-motions-preview/etc/react-motions-preview.api.md

 import { EventHandler } from '@fluentui/react-utilities';
 import { FC } from 'react';
 import { JSXElementConstructor } from 'react';
-import { MotionImperativeRef as MotionImperativeRef_2 } from '@fluentui/react-motions-preview';
 import * as React_2 from 'react';
 import { ReactElement } from 'react';
 import { Ref } from 'react';